LambdaGeo/rwh-ptbr/cap06.md

     putStrLn (show result)
 ```

 Because Haskell doesn't natively support lists that contain types of different value, we can't directly represent a JSON object that contains values of different types.
 Instead, we must wrap each value with a JValue constructor.
 This limits our flexibility: if we want to change the number `3920` to a string `"3,920"`, we must change the constructor that we use to wrap it from `JNumber` to `JString`.
-[6 comments](comments: show / hide)

 Haskell's typeclasses offer a tempting solution to this problem.
-[4 comments](comments: show / hide)

 ```haskell
 -- arquivo: src/SimpleJSON.hs